 On August 2, 2018, the shareholders of the Company approved the PSO Plan pursuant to which a maximum of 6% of the Common shares of the Company issued and outstanding from time to time.
 On August 5, 2021, shareholders of the Company approved all unallocated options under the PSO Plan and the ability of the Company to continue granting options until August 5, 2024.
-At the Meeting, shareholders will be asked to approve all unallocated options under the PSO Plan and the ability of the Company to continue granting options until August 9, 2027, which is the date that is three years from the date of the approval.
+On August 9, 2024, shareholders of the Company approved all unallocated options under the PSO Plan and the ability of the Company to continue granting options until August 9, 2027.